slicvic/BareBonesPHP/README.md

 Hi, I'm Candy!
 ========

-The Lean PHP MVC framework for small projects.
+The lean PHP MVC framework for small projects.
 Stay tuned for more!